charlotte12l/UPSNet/README.md

 | UPSNet-50(Author's test on RC) | 59.4 | 79.7 | 73.1 | 54.6 | 62.8 | 75.3 | 33.3|
 | UPSNet-50(Author's report ) | 59.3 | 79.7 | 73.0 | 54.6    | 62.7 |  75.2  |33.3       |

-The performance of the author's pretrained model test results on RC is shown in [author_model_test.log](https://github.com/charlotte12l/UPSNet/blob/master/author_model_test.log):
+For COCO, use the author's model can also reproduce its results.
+They are shown in [author_model_test_coco.log](https://github.com/charlotte12l/UPSNet/blob/master/outputs/author_model_test_coco.log)